Orlando Theft Defense Lawyer

 When facing theft charges in Orlando, it’s crucial to have a knowledgeable and experienced legal advocate on your side.
 The Wiseman Law Firm, led by a seasoned attorney with a deep understanding of the criminal justice system, offers unparalleled legal representation in theft cases.
 Drawing on extensive trial experience, including numerous cases with favorable outcomes like dismissals and reduced charges, we provide a robust defense for those accused of theft.
 You have legal options, and we want to support you in fighting for your rights.

 Our commitment to our clients’ rights makes them a leading choice for anyone seeking a competent Orlando theft crime lawyer.
 The Wiseman Law Firm offers over two decades of trial-tested experience in defending clients against various criminal charges in central Florida.
 With a commitment to personalized advocacy and deep legal knowledge, we specialize in delivering aggressive legal representation.
 Attorney Simon Wiseman, a former prosecutor with experience in over 50 trials, uses insider knowledge of the criminal justice system to achieve favorable outcomes.

 Theft charges can encompass a wide range of offenses, from property theft to theft of services.
-In general, if an individual unlawfully takes property belonging to another individual, then he or she can be charged with theft.
-Theft crimes can be charged as misdemeanors or felonies, depending on the value of the stolen goods and whether any aggravating or mitigating circumstances were involved in the act.
+In general, if an individual unlawfully takes property belonging to another individual, then they can be charged with theft.
+Theft or crimes relating to stolen property can be charged as misdemeanors or felonies, depending on the value of the stolen goods and whether any aggravating or mitigating circumstances were involved in the act.

 Theft charges can include: